goddessanime/Legal/polices/privacy.md

 *   Right to opt out of the processing of your personal data if it is used for targeted advertising, the sale of personal data, or profiling in furtherance of decisions that produce legal or similarly significant effects ("profiling")

-To submit a request to exercise these rights described above, please email withervt@gmail.om.
+To submit a request to exercise these rights described above, please email withervt@gmail.com.

-If we decline to take action regarding your request and you wish to appeal our decision, please email us at withervt@gmail.om.
+If we decline to take action regarding your request and you wish to appeal our decision, please email us at withervt@gmail.com.
 Within forty-five (45) days of receipt of an appeal, we will inform you in writing of any action taken or not taken in response to the appeal, including a written explanation of the reasons for the decisions.